 That historic goal immediately catapulted the Puma brand to elite status.
-In 1952, Puma followed up with the Super Atom, the world’s first football boot with screw-in studs.
+In 1952, Puma followed up with the Super Atom, the world’s first soccer cleat with screw-in studs.
 The Super Atom also featured the first Puma logo: the Dassler stripes joined into one, the Puma jumping into the letter D. All this marked the beginning of Puma’s highly successful and prolific heritage.

 1958 was another big year, as Puma introduced their trademark logo.
 The following year, Puma’s ever-iconic Formstrip appeared.
 Such symbols were embedded on the shoes that helped runners and athletes break world records.

 Along the way, some Puma shoes were banned from competitions, and the athletes wearing the shoes had their world records withdrawn.
 A leading shoe brand even asked the Olympic officials to ban the shoes, deeming them to be dangerous in the field.

 Successful in athletics, Puma moved forward and stormed the fashion and lifestyle section as well.
 For their releases, Puma took inspiration from their classic releases, such as the Suede, Turin, and Whirlwind.

 The Puma Vista, one of the brand’s latest drops, is a result of such inspiration, bearing the vintage 1970s look, but with a modern sensibility.

 - The shoe has a lightweight EVA midsole for better cushioning.

 - The midsole is dual-toned, giving the shoe a more stylish look.